Scalar perturbation and density contrast evolution in $f(Q,C)$ gravity: Background spacetime for gravity

 the energy-momentum tensor for a perfect fluid $\bar {\mathcal{T}}_{\mu\nu}=(\bar \rho, a^2\bar p, a^2\bar p, a^2\bar p)$ is considered, where an overbar ($\bar{ \quad }$) denoting quantities belong to background spacetime.
 In this paper, we consider a vanishing affine connection ($\Gamma^\lambda{}_{\mu\nu}=0$) throughout.
 The non-metricity scalar $\bar Q=-6H^2$ and the boundary term $\bar C=6(3H^2+\dot{H})$ can be computed from equations (\ref{q}) and (\ref{c}) respectively.
 The Friedmann-like equations are obtained from equation (\ref{FE1}) as \cite{avik2023a}

 where

 Here $\bar \rho$ and $\bar p$ are perfect fluid energy density and pressure for the background spacetime respectively.
 Equations (\ref{fle1}) and (\ref{fle2}) describe the dynamics of the universe under the $f(Q, C)$ theory.
-The additional terms $\bar \rho^{DE}$ and $\bar p^{DE}$, corresponding to the modification of GR promise to offer a reasonable negative thrust to generate the accelerated expansion of the late universe.
+The additional terms $\bar \rho^{DE}$ and $\bar p^{DE}$ are the dark energy density and pressure, corresponding to the modification of GR promise to offer a reasonable negative thrust to generate the accelerated expansion of the late universe.
 Conservation of energy-momentum tensors, with the assumptions of vanishing hypermomentum tensor provides the usual continuity equation

 Using equations (\ref{fle1}), (\ref{rode}) and the energy density in matter-era relation $\bar \rho^m=\bar \rho_0 a^{-3}$ (which is obtainable by integrating (\ref{ec}) for $\omega=0$), we have

 where $\Omega^{m0}=\frac{\kappa^2\bar{\rho}_0}{3H_0{}^2}$ is the present value of the matter density parameter, and $H_0$ is the present value of the Hubble parameter.